Skip to content

 2. The app connects to localhost:2300 by default

-Remote Connection
+Remote Connections:

 Option B: Open a Trace File

-Load previously recorded data:
+Load previously recorded data for analysis:

-2. Navigate to your .trz file
+2. Select your .trz file

 3. The timeline adjusts to the trace's time range